jian-shu-lab/Bering_analysis/README.md

 # Bering_analysis
-Data analysis and result generation in the Bering paper
+Data analysis and result generation in the Bering paper.